 - Strategy and controlling: assessing strategies, with instruments like use-of-potential analysis, future scenarios, early diagnostic systems for NGOs

-- NGO organisation: OD concepts in NGOs, NGO M&A
+- NGO organization: OD concepts in NGOs, NGO M&A

 4.3 Corporate Social Responsibility

-Objectives: Students should be able to apply the CSR approach both to small and medium-sized (even family owned) companies and to multinationals.
-They can distinguish the role of CSR in the developing world and in industrialized countries.
-They can adapt a CSR strategy to a specific company with its own history, market, and sustainability approach.
+Objectives: Students should be able to apply the CSR approach both to small and medium-sized (even family-owned) companies and multinationals.
+They can distinguish the role of CSR in the developing world and industrialized countries.
+They can adapt a CSR strategy to a specific company with its history, market, and sustainability approach.

 - A brief history of CSR and the relevant values